-Licensees may not outsource their core business activities, including the internal audit function, to their group.
+Investment firm licensees may not outsource their core business activities, including the internal audit function, to their group.
 The outsourcing of certain functions is subject to the provisions of Modules RM (Risk Management), HC (High-Level Controls) and FC (Financial Crime).